- Ruptured aortic aneurysm is the 13th leading cause of death in the US.

 1. Watch and wait

-When detected in time, most ruptures can be prevented by repairing the aneurysms with an operation.
-Treatment for an aneurysm depends on its size and location and the general health of the person.
-If the aneurysm is small and without symptoms, a "watch-and-wait" approach may be suggested with regularly scheduled images of the aneurysm to check the size.
+If the aneurysm is asymptomatic and small (<5cm), a "watch-and-wait" approach may be suggested with regularly scheduled images of the aneurysm to check the size.
 However, if the aneurysm is large enough, or if the aneurysm is growing more than 1 centimeter per year, surgery may be the best option.

 Women are more likely than men to die from aortic dissection according to one of the first studies of its kind reported.
 Aortic dissections may involve the ascending aorta alone, the descending thoracic and abdominal aorta alone, or the entire aorta.
 The risk of death depends on the extent of the dissection.
 It is highest for those aneurysms involving the ascending aorta.
 For that reason, most of these aneurysms are treated surgically as an emergency.

 2. Medical treatment